zero-meta/EasyClangComplete/README.md

 All the commands of this plugin start with `EasyClangComplete:` and should be self explanatory.
 Open an issue if they are not.

 ## Settings ##

 Please see the default settings [file](EasyClangComplete.sublime-settings) shipped with the plugin for explanations and sane default values.

-**PLEASE RESTART SUBLIME TEXT AFTER EACH SETTINGS CHANGE**

 ## Credits ##
 The whole work seen here was originally a fork of another repository:
 [ClangAutoComplete](https://github.com/pl-ca/ClangAutoComplete)

 However, with time this plugin has grown quite different from its origin and this is why you see it as a separate package now.
-Anyway, I encourage you to check out what `ClangAutoComplete` has to offer and come back if you still like this plugin more.
+Anyway, feel free to check out what `ClangAutoComplete` has to offer and come back if you still like this plugin more.

 The trick with multiple `clang.cindex` files is inspired by this repo:
 [clangHelper](https://github.com/griebd/clangHelper).
 Thanks for inspiration!